openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 ## "get_tensor" Idiom <a name="new-request-based-api"></a>

 `get_tensor` is a recommended way to populate the inference inputs (and read back the outputs), as it internally allocates the data with right padding/alignment for the device.
-For example, the GPU inputs/outputs tensors are mapped to the host (which is fast) only when the `get_blob` is used, while for the `set_tensor` a copy into the internal GPU structures may happen.
+For example, the GPU inputs/outputs tensors are mapped to the host (which is fast) only when the `get_tesnor` is used, while for the `set_tensor` a copy into the internal GPU structures may happen.
 Please consider the [API examples](../OV_Runtime_UG/ov_infer_request.md).
 In contrast, the `set_tensor` is a preferable way to handle [remote tensors for example with the GPU device](../OV_Runtime_UG//supported_plugins/gpu_remotetensor_api.md).